null

 • Reporting Requirements

 Various states have their own approach to sustainability and EPR within the United States.
-Within the European Union, packaging legislation differs greatly in each country in terms of rules (such as marking requirements) and in allocating responsibilities and costs (such as who pays the tax on plastics).
+Within the European Union, packaging legislation differs greatly in each country regarding rules (such as marking requirements) and in allocating responsibilities and costs (such as who pays the tax on plastics).

 Below, you’ll find a breakdown of some of the packaging and sustainability legislation that may affect brands in the US, UK, and other areas around the globe.